 Living together in a world we did not create, then creating a world where we live together

-The basis of all human relationships is trust.
-From a first “hello” to a “see you later" or final “goodbye”, a relationship, interaction, or series of interactions is engaged and maintained throughout on the simple basis of trust.
+The basis of all human "relationships" is trust.
+From a first “hello” to a “see you later" or final “goodbye”, a relationship, interaction, or series of interactions is engaged and maintained throughout time on the foundations of trust.

 What is trust?

 Widely open for interpretation, trust is a composition of many ideas as well as definitions, but in brief, trust is having the compartment and capability to effectively engage, communicate, and to act in a seemingly honest way.
 Trust is exposing your thoughts, feelings, and emotions in an unfamiliar environment.
 Trust is the natural belief in your own intuition, other people's words, and supplemented by the outcome of external processes that we play direct, as well as indirect roles in.
 Trust is putting your life in the hands of another.

 Trusting someone, or a process begins with the belief in him/her/it.

 The will to believe, is the spark that ignites the "flame" of trust.
 This flame burns in every being until it is diminished—or extinguished—by an event(s) or action(s) over time which later equates to distrust.